Skip to main content?

 Heritage Foundation of Pakistan

 The Heritage Foundation of Pakistan is a non-profit working at the intersection of architecture and social justice.
-Since the 2005 Swat earthquake, they have become one of the world’s most successful providers of sustainable, resilient disaster relief structures; building more than 36,000 houses for victims of floods and earthquakes in Pakistan since 2010.
-They are also very involved in historic conservation projects in villages all around Pakistan.
+Since the 2005 Swat Valley earthquake, they have become one of the world’s most successful providers of sustainable, resilient disaster relief structures, and are also very involved in historic conservation projects in villages all around Pakistan.

 The Foundation was established in 1980 by husband and wife team Suhail Zaheer and Yasmeen Lari.
 Yasmeen Lari has the distinction of being Pakistan’s first female architect.
 Prior to her work with the Foundation, she built giant concrete and steel buildings for clients such as the Pakistani State Oil company.
 As President of the Institute of Architects Pakistan (IAP) and first chair of the Pakistan Council of Architects and Town Planners, this winner of the Jane Drew Prize 2020 was instrumental in bringing about recognition for the professions of architecture and town planning.